 FERPA requires that the College, with certain exceptions, obtain student written consent prior to the disclosure of personally identifiable information from education records.
 However, the College may disclose appropriately designated directory information without written or authorized electronic consent, unless the student has advised the College to the contrary in accordance with College procedures.
 Taylor College has designated the following information as directory information:

-Student name Participation in officially recognized activities
+Student name Address Participation in officially recognized activities Telephone listing

-Address Telephone listing

-E-mail address Photograph
+E-mail address

-Degrees, honors and awards received Place of birth
+Degrees, honors and awards received

-Major Field of study Dates of Attendance
+Major Field of study

 Enrollment status